jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/anti-resume-2018.md

 Today, we already have [the] google [serach engine] which can serve as our garage for facts.
 We have StackOverflow too!
 And we have documentations for the frameworks we are using.

-I would rather spend my time learning about how to write clean and decoupled code, and learning about software architecture and design, than being an expert on frameworks.
-But like I said, I'm still willing to study and read more about a specific framework if I need to. :smile:
+I would rather spend my time learning about how to write clean and decoupled code, and learning about software architecture and design, and learning about the domain of the project I am working on, than being an expert on frameworks.
+But like I said above, I'm still willing to read and study more about a specific framework when I think my job requires a deeper knowledge about that specific framework. :smile:

 ## **I have almost no knowledge about software security**